taflor/HongKongPollution/HongKongPollution/README.md

 HongKongPollution
 ==============================

-Analysis oanof Hong Kong poluttion from 1990 to 2020.
+Analysis of Hong Kong polution from 1990 to 2020.
 Prediction of most polluted and least polluted times of year.

 Project Organization
 ------------